ilpincy/argos3-multivesta/README.md

 While in the directory build/, type:

-$ java -Djava.library.path=. -cp ARGoSMultiVestaTesting.jar testing.ARGoSMultiVestaTesting
+$ java -Djava.library.path=. -cp ARGoSMultiVesta.jar testing.ARGoSMultiVestaTesting

 The ARGoS GUI should appear and allow you to run a script.
 Click on File->Open and select the file argos3-multivesta/src/testing/gaslike.lua.
 Run it, and the robots